Salt End: History

 The site was opened in May 1914 when the North Eastern Railway Company built jetties connected to its railway system 1 mi east of King George Dock.
 The first ship to dock there was carrying 3,000 impgal of benzene and thereafter, oil came to be imported at the site with the Asiatic Petroleum Company (Shell) and the Anglo Mexican Company (Shell Mex) with BP joining the site in 1921.

 In 1930 the site was expanded to produce acetic acids from alcohol which were eventually closed down by BP in 1990.
 In April 1967, BP bought the distillery at Salt End outright.
 In 1989, Air Products and Yara started operations on the site with Air Products providing raw material for use on site and Yara producing ammonia which it started shipping around Europe.

 In 2000, the 151 km Teesside to Saltend pipeline was opened which transports ethylene to Saltend to be used on site.
 In March 2007, BP Announced the sale of their Vinyl acetate monomer (VAM) and Ethyl acetate (ETAC) plants to Ineos Oxides which also included ownership and maintenance of the ethylene pipeline from Teesside.
 In 2009, BP created the Saltend Chemicals Park[sic], which covers an area of 370 acre and they continued to manage the site until March 2017 when Teesside based PX Group took over the day to day running of the park.
 The Humber industrial region emits 12 million tonnes of CO_{2} per year; the biggest in the UK.
+As of 2024, Salt End is ranked among the top 50 largest industrial parks by total investment.